Shemaroo Entertainment: Business operations

+Shemaroo's content library includes over 3,700 film and non-film titles.

-They also provide substantial content in the devotional spectrum with devotional videos, live streaming of shrines, temples and more in categories such as Bhakti, Ibaadat and Gurbani via their apps Ibaadat and Hari Om.
+They also provide religious content with devotional videos, live streaming of shrines, temples, and more in categories such as Bhakti, Ibaadat and Gurbani via their apps Ibaadat and Hari Om.

-Their distribution network includes an in-house television syndication team, a new media technology team for mobile value added services (MVAS), the Internet, DTH and a nationwide home entertainment distribution network.
+Their distribution network includes an in-house television syndication team, a new media technology team for mobile value-added services (MVAS), the Internet, DTH and a nationwide home entertainment distribution network.
 The company has partnered with Airtel, Vodafone, Idea, MTN, Ooredoo and Etisalat to distribute content like videos, music and live streaming via MVAS.
-They also have an online presence on YouTube, where their channels receive an estimated 2.2 billion monthly views on an average.
+They also have an online presence on YouTube, where their channels receive an estimated 2.2 billion monthly views on average.

-Their partners include major DTH platforms such as Airtel digital TV, Tata Sky and Dish TV, and channels such as Sony, Star India and Colors.
+Their partners include major DTH platforms such as Airtel digital TV, Tata Sky and Dish TV, and TV Networks such as Sony Network, Star TV and Colors Network.
 The company's subsidiary Contentino Media provides in-flight entertainment for airlines like Emirates, Singapore Airlines, Qatar Airways, Air India, Vistara, Lufthansa and Virgin Atlantic.

-The company's brand Yedaz is the official Bollywood licensing and merchandising rights holder that sells Bollywood themed products like T-shirts and mugs.
-They also established the Shemaroo Institute of Film and Technology (SIFT) for students wishing to work in the film industry.
+The company's brand Yedaz is its official Bollywood licensing and merchandising rights holder that sells Bollywood-themed products like T-shirts and mugs.
+They've also established the Shemaroo Institute of Film and Technology (SIFT).

 ShemarooMe

 In February 2019, Shemaroo Entertainment launched its own video-on-demand service app called ShemarooMe, which is available for Android and iOS.
 It is also available on the web for viewers.
 The Bollywood actor Tiger Shroff was present at the launch event of this app in Mumbai.

-The OTT video streaming service primarily provides content from the company's content library including movies, TV shows and songs pertaining to Bollywood classics, contemporary Bollywood, premium Gujarati, the kids category, etc. The content is available in languages like Gujarati, Marathi and Punjabi.
-More such vernacular languages are expected to be added in the future versions of the app.
+The OTT video streaming service primarily provides content from the company's content library including movies, TV shows, songs, etc. The content is available in languages like Hindi, Gujarati, Marathi, South Indian Languages, Dub Versions of many languages and Punjabi.

 The service follows a freemium business model.
-Some of the content will be available for users to stream for free, and the rest shall require a subscription to be accessed.

-It has also been launched in the USA (in April 2019).
+Some of the content is available for users to stream for free, and the rest requires a subscription to be accessed.
+It was launched in the USA in April 2019.